nathan-alden-sr/stardew-valley/min-max/1.5/year-1-spring-7.md

 ### The Mountain

 1. Fish until 1:50 am.
 Continuously smelt Gold Bars but stop once you've acquired five.
 2. Deposit your entire inventory into the Chest.
-Withdraw the following:
-   - The most profitable item stacks as calculated by the spreadsheet
+Withdraw the most profitable item stacks as calculated by the spreadsheet.
 3. Pass out.

 ## Day's end